-Its new editing interface, Gutenberg, brings drag-and-drop functionality to the platform so that you can develop media-rich pages rather without relying on custom code or plugins.
+Its new editing interface, Gutenberg, brings drag-and-drop functionality to the platform so that you can develop media-rich pages without relying on custom code or plugins.

-However, extending the functionality of your WordPress site in other ways — say, to display a list of random posts in the sidebar of your site — will require you to either install and configure a range of plugins or add code to your files.
-While that may not be a problem for developers, it will limits beginners' ability to build complex sites with advanced functionality.
+However, extending the functionality of your WordPress site in other ways — say, to display a list of random posts in the sidebar of your site — will require you to either install and configure a range of WordPress plugins or add code to your files.
+While that may not be a problem for developers, it will limit beginners' ability to build complex sites with advanced functionality.

 WordPress has one of the largest collections of plugins and themes available for download to customize the design and functionality of a site.
-There are over 50,000 plugins in the official directory and approximately 31,000 WordPress themes available for download or purchase from the official repository and third-party marketplaces.
+There are over 57,000 plugins in the official directory and approximately 31,000 WordPress themes available for download or purchase from the official repository and third-party marketplaces.

 However, you have to make sure these add-ons are compatible with your site and updated.
 If they aren’t, then they can pose a serious security risk.

 Every CMS is vulnerable to hackers and malicious users.
 Open-source CMS systems with outdated or unmaintained parts of their code are particularly vulnerable to attacks.
-In fact, 36.7% of infected WordPress sites in 2018 were running an outdated version of WordPress.
+In fact, 49% of infected WordPress sites in 2019 were running an outdated version of WordPress.

 However, some updates may not be compatible with all the extensions on your site.
 That is why software and plugin updates can require considerable administrative effort, especially on larger web projects.